cs141-s23/lab3/README.md

 6. If there is a car on both roads or neither road, the pedestrian state should go to the road that was red most recently (i.e., if the North-South was green more recently and there are no cars, East-West should be green next).

-7. After reset, the pedestrian state should lead to green on the North-South road.
+7. After reset, the pedestrian state should lead to green on the North-South road in a case of ambiguity (due to no prior history).

 8. Green lights should last for 10 seconds and should immediately transition to yellow lights on the same road.